telefonicaid/fiware-orion/doc/manuals/devel/subscriptionCache.md

 * `lastNotificationTime`
 * `count`
+* `failsCounter`
 * `lastFailure` (and related field `lastFailureReason`)
 * `lastSuccess` (and related field `lastSuccessCode`)
+* `status` **FIXME PR:** investigate this

 These fields have a special treatment inside the subscription cache, to avoid to write to the database each and every time these fields change, i.e. when an update triggering the subscription occurs).
 They are updated in the database only on refreshing the cache, like this:

 * `lastNotificationTime`, is updated in the database only if it is a **later time** than the *`lastNotificationTime` stored in the database* (some other broker may have updated it with a more recent value)
-* `count` in the subscription cache is set to zero at each sub-cache-refresh, so the `count` that is in the cache simply is an accumulator and its accumulated value is added to the count in the database and then the *count in cache* is reset back to zero
+* `count` and `failsCounter` in the subscription cache are set to zero at each sub-cache-refresh, so the `count` and `failsCounter` that are in the cache simply are accumulators and its accumulated values are added to the counters in the database and then the *counters in cache* are reset back to zero
 * `lastFailure` (along with `lastFailureReason`), like `lastNotificationTime`, set if greater than *`lastFailure` in the database*
 * `lastSuccess` (along with `lastSuccessCode`), like `lastNotificationTime`, set if greater than *`lastSuccess` in the database*